wistia/WistiaKit/README.md

 }
 ```

-Caveat: WistiaKit is not yet [Data API](http://wistia.com/doc/data-api) complete.
+Caveat: WistiaKitCore is not yet [Data API](http://wistia.com/doc/data-api) complete.
 But it will be.
 If there's some functionality that you want, but is not yet available, let us know by submitting a Pull Request ☺ or creating an issue.

 >**A Note About Structs**